jamesm224/ProSynTaxDB-workflow/README.md

 # gorg_db_update
 Hey Future Researchers who use this!
+Here is the scripts used to generate and annotate pro and syn phylogenetic trees from the core genes of these elements!
 This should hopefully be an easy to replicate usage.

 ![temp_pro (1)](https://github.com/jamesm224/gorg_db_update/assets/86495895/48cbba5f-2d71-40bb-892a-9427f61c5736)